gemini-testing/testplane-mocks/README.md

 # hermione-mocks

-A [hermione](https://github.com/gemini-testing/hermione) plugin that allows you to save/read data dumps from XHR requests.
+A [hermione](https://github.com/gemini-testing/hermione) plugin that allows you to save/read data dumps from network requests.

 This can increase the stability of tests, allows testing time-dependent scenarios, and reduces the load on the server.